Welcome to the La Comunidad Reads Book Club!

 Oct.
 7 | El Gran Combo with Angie Cruz, Caro De Robertis, Lilliam Rivera and Jaquira Díaz

-In this special Hispanic Heritage Month edition of the La Comunidad Reads Book Club, Lupita is convening a panel of incredible Latinx writers who make up the El Gran Combo.
+In this special Hispanic Heritage Month edition of the La Comunidad Reads Book Club, Lupita convened a panel of incredible Latinx writers who make up the El Gran Combo.
 What is the El Gran Combo?
 In the midst of the pandemic, Latinx writers created this collective effort as a means to continue the support for bookstores and authors by building community through virtual fiestas/conversations.
 Featuring core author members, Angie Cruz, Caro De Robertis, Lilliam Rivera and Jaquira Díaz, this once-virtual event, now continues to make its rounds celebrating, amplifying and connecting Latine authors and readers.

 Join #LaComunidadReads as we welcome the core members of El Gran Combo, author series to DC for a special conversation about community: how these authors approach writing about it through their books, how to form it, sustain it and nourish it for generations to come.
 Seating opens at 2:30 PM with vinyl selector Jovi bringing us salsa and Latin jazz vibes.
 Dancing welcomed!

 Heading out?
 Take the library with you with the DC Public Library App and Libby!

 The DC Library app is your portal to enjoying DC Public Library services on your mobile device.
 With it, you can quickly search library resources, find information and materials and get full access to your library account -- wherever you are!

 Libby by Overdrive

 Read or listen to all of the La Comunidad Reads Book Club titles from your neighborhood library on your device with the Libby App!
 Libby is the newer library reading app by OverDrive, loved by millions of readers worldwide.